-Warm water gently falls from a tropical outdoor shower, feather-soft pillows are ensconced in a brightly colored throw atop a king size bed, and hot maple syrup streams from a carafe to a piping hot plate of buttermilk pancakes.
+Warm water gently falls from a tropical outdoor shower, feather-soft pillows are ensconced in a brightly colored throw atop a king-size bed, and hot maple syrup streams from a carafe to a piping hot plate of buttermilk pancakes.
 Separately, these are simply images – together they create the heart of superb bed and breakfast website design.
 Show the traveler an immersive, sensory experience and you’ll win their hearts before you command their pocketbook.
-Your design MUST communicate who and what you are through stunning imagery – still photography, video, dramatic content.
+Your design MUST communicate who and what you are through stunning imagery – still photography, video, and dramatic content.
 Do this and you’ll catapult your bed and breakfast reservations to a new level every. single. time.
-These are the top 11 items you should consider integrating with your new bed and breakfast website design.
+These are the top 11 items (and over 100 examples or tips) you should consider integrating with your new bed and breakfast website design.

 1. Incorporate Stunning Photography